 How to speed up a slow iPhone: Restore to factory settings

 Finally, the most drastic step of all: we're going to perform a full restore, which deletes all the data on the iPhone and returns it, in effect, to the state it was in when you bought it.
 (Except that the hardware components will still have suffered a number of years of wear and tear, of course.)

 Since we're deleting all the data, it's vitally important that you back up the iPhone: either back up to iTunes, as described above, or to iCloud.
-(To back up to iCloud, Open the Settings app, then scroll down to iCloud, then Storage & Backup, then Back Up Now in iOS 6 or turn on iCloud Backup in iOS 7, iOS 8 and iOS 9).
+(To back up to iCloud, Open the Settings app, then scroll down to iCloud, then Storage & Backup, then Back Up Now in iOS 6 or turn on iCloud Backup in iOS 7, iOS 8, iOS 9 and iOS 10).

 Now you can restore the iPhone to its factory settings by going to Settings, General, Reset, Erase All Content and Settings.
 You'll then have to enter your passcode if you've got one, and then confirm that you want to delete all media and data, and reset all settings.

 After a few minutes of restoring, you'll be presented with the welcome screen you saw when you first started up the iPhone.

 How to speed up a slow iPhone: Check your warranty, and make an appointment with Apple

 If none of the above techniques work, it's time to decide whether the speed of your iPhone is a serious enough problem for you to take it up with Apple.
 If there's a problem with a component, the issue may be covered by your Apple warranty if you have one - see 'Will Apple replace my iPhone?' for more on your legal rights.

 However, as we mentioned above, slowness can be a matter of perception; but if you're sure something's up, and you've tried all our tricks, you may wish to ask Apple if they can check for a hardware issue.